CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

   - Login to Azure Portal to access your subscription
   - Upgrade your subscription to enable Azure Defender Plan
-  - Configure data collection in ASC
+  - Configure data collection in Microsoft Defender for Cloud

 ## Exercise 1: Log in to Azure Portal